lifegadget/ui-bs-popover/README.md

 This UI control depends on Twitter Bootstrap 3.x and that the popover control is enabled.
 Installing this control **does not** install bootstrap for you ... we leave that in your very capable hands.

+> Note: the bootstrap JS has an internal dependency on the tooltip JS so you'll need both for this to work

 ## Installation

 * change directories to your project folder